Skandalaris Center

 The winners of the Global Impact Award were selected based on the mission set forth by the generous donors of the award, Suren G. Dutia (BS ’53, AB ’67, MS ’67) and Jas K. Grewal, which prioritized scalable, sustainable, for-profit, and quick-to-market ventures with a proof of concept for a broad impact.

 Two winners were chosen this year, with AirSeal Cardiovascular, LLC taking home $25,000.
 AirSeal develops and commercializes an innovative patented biomarker for the diagnosis and treatment of cardiovascular diseases.
 The venture has created a method that allows for rapid and accurate evaluation of cFAS levels in the blood and helps accurately diagnose Peripheral Arterial Disease (PAD).
-Stephen Wu (MBA ’23), Mohamed Zayed (EMBA ’23)
+Stephen Wu (EMBA ’23), Mohamed Zayed (EMBA ’23)

 Another GIA winner, ChiChi, took home $50,000 in non-dilutive funding, ChiChi is a chickpea-based breakfast that is healthy, delicious, and easy.
 Most on-the-go options lack protein and add tons of sugar and processed ingredients, but ChiChi is packed with protein while being grain and gluten-free.
 Their instant chickpea oatmeal is the first breakfast of its kind on the market.
-Chiara Munzi (LA ’23) and Izzy Gorton (LA ’25)
+Chiara Munzi (LA ’23) and Izzy Gorton (BU ’25)

 Through the generous support from Bob Skandalaris, Revathi Advaithi, and Jeevan Mulgund, as well as additional sponsors Fidelity Investments, Connie Fry, Dr. Morin Hanson, and Buddy Soubra, SVC winners were awarded a combined total of $50,000 to help fund their startup businesses.